-Other recommendations that impact the curriculum can be initiated by the executive director of OCCI, the instructional director, instructors or the vice president.
+Other recommendations that impact the curriculum can be initiated by the executive director of OCCI, instructors, office of instruction staff or the vice president.
 Any changes to the curriculum must be approved by Instructional Council, a cross-representational committee that reviews curriculum changes for the college.